Skip to main content

 DescriptionDescription of what this Flow Item does and when it should be used

 Fulfillment WF JSONOptional JSON configuration that provides parameters to the Flow Item's fulfillment workflow.
-For example, email Flow Items require JSON specifying the email template name, while Flow Items that notify management roles require JSON specifying the role GUID and email settings.
+For email Flow Items, specify the email template name here.
+For Flow Items that notify management roles, specify the role GUID and email settings.
+This JSON applies to all uses of this Flow Item unless overridden when adding the item to a Flow Definition.

-Is Shipping DataMarks objects in the EmpowerID Identity Warehouse as data that is shipped.
-For internal use.
+Is Shipping DataMarks objects in the EmpowerID Identity Warehouse as shipping data.
+For internal use only.
+Leave unchecked unless instructed otherwise.

 4. Click Save.
 Flow Item Configuration

-5. Repeat the above steps to create any additional Flow Items needed for your workflow.
+5. Repeat steps 2-4 to create any additional Flow Items needed for your workflows.

-8. On the View One page for the definition, click the Add New button in the Flow Items and Sequence accordion.
+3. On the View One page, click the Add New button (plus sign) in the Flow Items and Sequence section.
 Add New Flow Item

 FieldDescription